VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step6.md

 </pre>

 `python lists.py`{{execute}}

+# Tuples

+You don't have to worry about tuples for now, but just know that tuples are fixed size in nature whereas lists are dynamic.

+* You can't add elements to a tuple.
+Tuples have no append or extend method.
+* You can't remove elements from a tuple.
+Tuples have no remove or pop method.
+* You can find elements in a tuple, since this doesn’t change the tuple.
+* You can also use the in operator to check if an element exists in the tuple.

+Tuples are faster than lists, and it makes your code safer if you “write-protect” data that does not need to be changed.

 # Others
 [Read more](https://www.w3schools.com/python/python_ref_list.asp) about the list methods, including ```sort```, ```clear```, ```reverse``` and ```copy```.
 Also, [read more](https://www.w3schools.com/python/python_strings_slicing.asp) on ```slicing``` and try to use it for lists!